-CES is excited to begin a brand new Watch D.O.G.S program this school year.
+CES is excited to continue our Watch D.O.G.S program this school year.

 WATCH D.O.G.S. ® (Dads Of Great Students) is a family and community engagement educational initiative with two primary goals: 1) To provide positive male role models for the students, demonstrating by their presence that education is important.
 2) To provide extra sets of eyes and ears to enhance school security and reduce bullying.